5 ways to organise your email inbox for greater productivity

 Worried about missing a specific email?
-You can set up an “Rule” which will override this setting.
-For example you could choose to have any emails from your manager to play a selected sound or display in the new alert folder.
+You can set up a “Rule” which will override this setting.
+For example, you could choose to have any emails from your manager to play a selected sound.

 4. Try to get to inbox zero every day

 5. Try email archiving

-A lot of people will recommend that set aside time to sort emails into “keep” and “delete” and trash any emails which are no longer relevant/necessary, or declare “email bankruptcy”.
-While this suggestion would probably work for your personal inbox it can be a bit more tricky in business situation.
-Emails are important records of business decisions and if you company were to become involved in legal proceedings you may be required to present all related email conversations dating back to as far as six years.
+Many people will recommend sorting emails into “keep” and “delete” and trashing any which are no longer relevant.
+Or declare “email bankruptcy”.
+While this suggestion would probably work for your personal inbox it can be a bit more tricky in a business situation.
+Emails are important records of business decisions and if your company were to become involved in legal proceedings you may be required to present all related email conversations dating back to as far as six years.